Integrated Behavioral Health Fellowships

 Choose 1 Major Rotation

-This rotation will focus on providing services within the Jessup Street clinic, an urban clinic in the heart of Wilmington, two days per week.
+This rotation will focus on providing services within the Jessup Street Clinic, an urban clinic in the heart of Wilmington, 2 days per week.
 The clinic serves a majority of families from Black/African American backgrounds.
 This clinic also engages in training of medical students, thus opportunities for cross-training are provided.

 Supervisor: Roger Harrison, PhD

 This rotation includes 2 days in the Newark Clinic, located in the university town, Newark, Del.
 This clinic services families from diverse backgrounds in terms of race, ethnicity as well as SES.

 Choose 1 IPC Minor (This minor will be based on the fellow's interests and clinic demands to ensure a well-rounded training experience.)

 1. IPC Minor Rotation: Foulk Road or Pike Creek